BrownsugarZeer/VisionReasoner/README.md

 </div>

 Vision-Manus demonstrates following features:
-1. With a task router and a core cognition model, Vision-Manus can deal with hundreds of vision tasks.
+1. With a task router and a core cognition model, Vision-Manus can deal with dozens of vision tasks.
-2. Vision-Manus includes a task router that convert hundreds of vision tasks into several abstract tasks, followed by a core cognition model that deal with abstract tasks.
+2. Vision-Manus includes a task router that convert dozens of vision tasks into several abstract tasks, followed by a core cognition model that deal with abstract tasks.
-3. Currently, we support four abstract tasks: 2D object detection, 2D object segmentation, object counting, VQA.
+3. Currently, we have support dozens of visual tasks in the [Papers With Code](https://paperswithcode.com/datasets?mod=images&page=1), including Object Detection, Semantic Segementation, Instance Segmentation, Image Captioning, Face Detection, Object Counting, etc. These tasks are categoried as four abstract tasks: detection, segmentation, counting and VQA.
 More supported tasks and more abstract tasks are coming, such as 3D or medical image processing.

 ## News